 Purpose-driven marketing is on the rise.
 The holy grail is to connect with a cause that ties back to one of your brand’s core beliefs.
 In this way you build an authentic connection to the purpose and surrounding conversation.
 Aligning to trending, relevant live moments is a great opportunity to jump-start your movement.

-There is a built-in, highly engaged audience that you can mobilize with a well-timed relevant content strategy to strengthen your brand effort.
-Mobilize them by inviting consumers to join the conversation, by celebrating those who stand with you, and by publishing updates to show your followers that you are listening and engaged in this powerful issue.
+There is a built-in, highly engaged audience that you can mobilise with a well-timed relevant content strategy to strengthen your brand effort.
+Mobilise them by inviting consumers to join the conversation, by celebrating those who stand with you, and by publishing updates to show your followers that you are listening and engaged in this powerful issue.

 Brands are constantly battling for relevance in the minds of consumers and it is more difficult than ever, as consumers’ attention spans are decreasing amidst innumerable competing messages.
 So how does your brand break through?